 Filipino-foreigner pool deepens

-One of the most significant trends reshaping the PBA landscape is the rising prominence of Filipino-foreign talent.
-In Season 48, all 12 first-round selections were Filipino-foreigners, a phenomenon that has continued to influence team-building strategies across the league.
-Teams are now actively scouting overseas Filipino communities, particularly in the United States, Canada, and Australia, seeking players who can immediately contribute while maintaining the Filipino identity that defines the league.
+In Season 48, all 12 first-round selections were Filipino-foreigners—a phenomenon reshaping team-building strategies.
+Teams now actively scout overseas Filipino communities in the United States, Canada, and Australia, seeking players who can immediately contribute while maintaining the Filipino identity that defines the league.

 Strategic roster construction becomes paramount